 A music graduate of St John’s College Cambridge, Quintin became an Assistant Conductor for the University in 2013, conducting concerts and fully-staged performances of Tchaikovsky’s Eugene Onegin (including two in one day!) and Mozart’s The Magic Flute.

 Quintin remains very active as a Baritone, frequently singing as a deputy in the choirs of St Paul’s Cathedral, Westminster Abbey, St George’s Chapel Windsor and other London churches and cathedrals.
-During his Masters degree, he sang with The Royal Academy of Music Chamber Choir and previously in the choirs of St John’s College Cambridge, St Thomas Fifth Avenue and variously under the direction of Christopher Robinson, David Hill, Ralph Allwood, Andrew Nethsingha and the late John Scott.
+During his Masters degree, he sang with The Royal Academy of Music Chamber Choir and previously in the choirs of St John’s College Cambridge, St Thomas Fifth Avenue, New York and variously under the direction of Christopher Robinson, David Hill, Ralph Allwood, Andrew Nethsingha and the late John Scott.

 For the most up to date version of Quintin’s biography, please go to www.quintinbeer.com